 This fried soft tofu is not easy to make, but I will guide you step-by-step and provide useful information in order to accomplish such delicious recipe.
 If you are restaurant chefs and looking for a vegetarian appetizer or snack for your menu, this can be it.
 Its uniqueness can bring your creative and plating skills to the next level.
 In fact, it was one of the best selling items on our restaurant menu.
 I hope this fried soft tofu recipe can inspire you in some way, chefs.

 I must say this is the second vegetarian recipe I have on my site.
 The first one was created back when I started this blog.
 It’s called Summer Fruit Rolls.
-It was a hit back then.
-I will start to develop more veggie and even vegan recipe.
 It is a trend nowadays for healthy eating, isn’t it?
-But to be honest, I’m still so far away from all of those nutrition calculation for each and every thing we consume daily.
+Though I have a handful recipes that are vegetarian and even vegan. but to be honest, I’m still so far away from all of those nutrition calculation for each and every thing we consume daily.
 If you’re like me, please raise your hands so I don’t feel left out.

 What else are included in this fried soft tofu recipe?

 A log of soft tofu is cut in to few medallion pieces, then dredge in flour mixture included: tapioca starch and grind mixed nuts.
 These nuts can be cashew, peanut, pecan, walnut or all of them.
 The nuts help add on crunchiness for the outer layer of fried soft tofu.

 How long will this fried tofu become soggy?